 - Are introducing more efficient technologies/continuous improvement systems into their operations which will result in greater output per employee, including quality certifications and/or

-- Are providing additional training to employees who will be threatened with layoff and/or
+- Are providing additional training to employees who will be threatened with a layoff and/or

 - Are providing training that will result in benefits to employees such as: enhanced employability, job upgrades, increased wages, increased job security and/or